westonnelson/docs-1/packages/website/docs/enforcers/erc20-allowance-enforcer.md

 ---
-title: ERC20AllowanceEnforcer
+title: ERC20Allowance eEnforcer
-sidebar_label: ERC20AllowanceEnforcer
+sidebar_label: ERC20Allowance
 ---

-We created an `ERC20Delegatable` contract (inherits from `ERC20` and `Delegatable`), to better illustrate the `Delegatable Framework`'s `ERC20Permit`'s functionality, and then some - throught the use of `Enforcers`.
+We created an `ERC20Delegatable` contract (inherits from `ERC20` and `Delegatable`), to better illustrate the `Delegatable Framework`'s `ERC20Permit`'s functionality, and then some - through the use of `Enforcers`.

 ## Deployments